GuillemD/MultiplayerGame/README.md

 We are two students from UPC CITM Barcelona developing a 2D game in C++ for networking subject.

 ## Installation
-Decompress the .zip file in any directory and execute the executable inside the decompressed folder.
+Decompress the .zip file in any directory and execute the solution inside the decompressed folder.

+## Tutorial

+Execute the solution.
+Create a server and 2 clients in order to play 1 on 1.
+4 players max.

 ## Controls: